JoohnnnyTW/StyleGuide-AI/README.md

     netlify login
     ```
 3.  **Run Netlify Dev:**
-    This command starts the Vite dev server (as specified in `netlify.toml` `[dev]`) and the Netlify functions emulator.
+    This command starts the Vite dev server and the Netlify functions emulator, using your `netlify.toml` for configuration.
     ```bash
     npm run dev
     ```
-    The application should be accessible at `http://localhost:8888` (or another port if 8888 is busy, as configured in `netlify.toml`).
+    The application should be accessible at `http://localhost:8888` (or another port if 8888 is busy).
 Requests from the client to `/api/flux-proxy` will be routed by Netlify Dev to your local `flux-proxy.ts` function, which will use the `FLUX_API_KEY` from your `.env` file.

 ## Building for Production